-Customer Retention: How to win back long lost customers?
+Customer Retention: How to win back long-lost customers with data?

-First, analyze and segment on customer characteristics - CLTV & purchasing power
+First, analyze and segment customer characteristics - CLTV & purchasing power

 “Defensive approaches prevent you from winning.
 Success will come from focus on your customer's needs and success.
 Seek to understand then deliver customer value."
 Dave Blake, Founder and CEO ClientSuccess